 QBER is determined by optical system misalignment and dark count rate set by the following expression:

 Thus,

-Following a similar approach outlined in Sec.\ref{fraction estimation}, we treat $N_{error}^{exp}$ as "black-box" parameter.
-Consequently, the optimal $\alpha$ value for minimizing the estimated number of bits accessible to Eve under DBA is:
+Following a similar approach outlined in Sec.\ref{fraction estimation}, we treat $N_{error}^{exp}$ as a "black-box" parameter.
+Consequently, the optimal $\alpha$ value for minimizing the estimated number of bits accessible to Eve when conducting DBA is:

-Therefore, the minimal number of bits influenced by Eve $N_{one}^{Eve}$ corresponding to $\alpha$ from (\ref{eq:refname21}) is represented by the following expression:
+Therefore, $S_{key}^{1SPAD}$ corresponding to $\alpha$ from (\ref{eq:refnameb8}) is represented by the following expression:

-Figure \ref{fig:7} shows the simulated unaffected key fraction ($S_{key}^{1SPAD}$) for $\eta_{2} = 0.8$ and various optical system misalignment values (1-T).
+The left panel of Figure~\ref{fig:7} presents the simulated fraction of unaffected key bits, $S_{key}^{1SPAD}$) for $\eta_{2} = 0.108$ and various optical system extinction ratios (T).

+Similary to (\ref{eq:refname17}), the lower bound on the SKR for the 1-SPAD-based QKD system is given by:

+The definitions and numerical values of the parameters are the same as in (\ref{eq:refname17}).
+The estimated SKR for $\eta_{2} = 0.108$ and various T, together with its comparison to the standard BB84 protocol (without the proposed countermeasure for $\eta_{1} =\eta_{2} = 0.121$), is presented in the right panel of Figure \ref{fig:7}.

-Comparing the estimated number of legitimate bits for one- and two-SPAD-based QKD systems reveals that imperfections in the receiver's optical and detection systems have a significantly more pronounced impact on single-SPAD systems than on their two-SPAD counterparts.
+The comparison of the estimated number of legitimate bits for 1- and 2-SPAD-based QKD systems reveals that imperfections in the receiver's optical and detection systems have a significantly more pronounced impact on 1-SPAD-based systems than on their 2-SPAD-based counterparts.
 This stems from the much lower intrinsic rate of double-click events compared to errors.